dijksterhuis/octatools/README.md

 ### Repo structure

-- `./assets/` contains the logo thing.
+- `./assets/` contains the project logo.
 - `./data/tests/` contains data for running the tests, or trying out some commands.
 - `./examples/yaml/` contains some examples on how to do batch operations for copying banks and creating sample chains.
-- `./serde_octatrack` contains the code for the serialization and deserialization of octatrack files.
+- `./serde_octatrack` contains the library for serialization and deserialization of octatrack files.
 - `./src` contains the CLI commands code.

 ### TODOs / Other Ideas